-The Permittee shall utilize a qualified third party to conduct one full year of avian and bat fatality monitoring following the commencement of the operational phase of the project.
+The Permittee shall utilize a qualified third party to conduct a minimum of two full years of avian and bat fatality monitoring following the commencement of the operational phase of the project.
 Monitoring activities and results will be coordinated directly with the Minnesota Department of Natural Resources, U.S. Fish and Wildlife Service, and the Commission.
-Detailed monitoring protocols, agency coordination, and any avoidance and minimization measures will be detailed in the project's Avian and Bat Protection Plan (ABPP).
+Detailed monitoring protocols, agency coordination, and any avoidance and minimization measures will be detailed in the project's Bird and Bat Conservation Strategy (BBCS).